CasualCoder91/N_Body/docs/NBodySimulation/CoordinateSystems.rst

 Heliocentric Equatorial Polar (HEQ)
 -----------------------------------

-The following positions and the transformation between HGP and HEQ are described in :cite:`Carroll2007` (p 1044-1047) , the transformation between different epochs in :cite:`nla.cat-vn3719611` (p 95-105) .
+The following positions and the transformation between HGP and HEQ are described in :cite:`Carroll2007` (p 1044-1047), the transformation between different epochs in :cite:`nla.cat-vn3719611` (p 95-105) .
 The latter is dated.
 The international celestial reference system (ICRS) should be preferred if highest possible accuracy is of concern.

 HEQ, like HGP, is a spherical coordinate system having the same origins for position and velocity.
-However, angles are given in and normal to the celestial equator which is not parallel to the galactic midplane.
+However, angles are given in, and normal to, the celestial equator which is not parallel to the galactic midplane.
 The right ascension (:math:`a`) is the angular distance in the equator with :math:`a=0^{\circ}` towards the northward equinox.
 The equinox is the intersection of the ecliptic - the plane in which the earth orbits the sun - and the celestial equator.
 The declination (:math:`d`) is the angular distance above or below in the equator.